Emmotes/ic_spoilers/docs/vanrichten.md

     "id": 2741,
     "flavour_text": "",
     "description": {
         "desc": "Undead enemies are Van Richten's favored foe.
 When one of his favored foes is killed, Van Richten gains a Triumph stack.
-Slayer Training is increased by $amount% for each Triumph stack he has, stacking multiplicatively.
-Triumph stacks cap at 100 and reset when a boss area is completed."
+Slayer Training is increased by $amount___2% for each Triumph stack he has, stacking multiplicatively.
+Triumph stacks cap at $max_stacks___2 and reset when a boss area is completed."
     },
     "effect_keys": [
         {